ibadrather/DeepImageSearchLite/README.md

 ## Contributing
-Contributions to DeepSearchLite are welcome!
-If you have an idea, bug report, or feature request, please open an issue on the [GitHub repository](https://github.com/ibadrather/DeepSearchLite).
+Contributions to deep-search-lite are welcome!
+If you have an idea, bug report, or feature request, please open an issue on the [GitHub repository](https://github.com/ibadrather/deep-search-lite).
 If you'd like to contribute code, please fork the repository and submit a pull request.

 ## License
-DeepSearchLite is released under the [MIT License](https://github.com/yourusername/DeepSearchLite/blob/main/LICENSE).
+deep-search-lite is released under the [MIT License](https://github.com/yourusername/deep-search-lite/blob/main/LICENSE).

 ------------------